LaTeX Lint

 Note

 As stated in the Rules, false positives and false negatives may occur.
-We apologize for inconvenience.
+We apologize for the inconvenience.
 If you find any errors, please report them via GitHub Issues.

 When writing papers, please ensure you follow the style specified by the academic society or publisher.